codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-10.md

 ## Minor fixes ##

 1. The Encoding::GetEncoding() method now throws ArgumentException if the encoding name is incorrect, same way as .Net implementation does.
-1. Memory corruption issue was fixed within System::String::Join method.
+1. The memory corruption issue was fixed within the System::String::Join method.
-1. The methods of MemoryManagement were fixed to work properly with the arguments of WeakPtr type.
+1. The methods of the MemoryManagement class were fixed to work properly with the arguments of the WeakPtr type.
 1. The 'override' qualifiers are now properly placed when the CppRenameEntity attribute is used.
 1. The bug was fixed in the porter which caused the 'CppOverrideAccessModifier' attribute place 'override' qualifier on the attributed methods.
-1. In the in-config attributes, the '\[\]' suffix can now be used for the arrays.
+1. Now the '\[\]' suffix can be used for the arrays in the in-config attributes.
 1. The bug was fixed in the porter leaving some cases of ArrayRawPointer and ConstArrayRawPointer parameter modes unrecognized in some cases.
 1. The bug was fixed in the porter affecting the 'import' configuration file tag sanity check.
 1. Some previously missing options were added into default porter.config file.